 Founding partner Robert Ross won an astonishing $44.1 million verdict on behalf of a woman who suffered a brain injury as a result of a hemorrhagic stroke at a top Philadelphia hospital.
-The outcome was the largest medical malpractice verdict in Pennsylvania in 2016, The Legal Intelligencer newspaper reported (read about the case).
-It remains the largest such verdict seen in the state in years.
+The outcome was the largest medical malpractice verdict in Pennsylvania that year, The Legal Intelligencer newspaper reported.
+It remains the largest such verdict seen in the state in years (read about the case).